sciactive/pnotify/README.md

   Light or dark version of the theme, if supported by the styling.
 This overrides the CSS media query when a preference is given.
 (Can be 'no-preference', 'light', or 'dark'.)
 * `addClass: ''`<br>
   Additional classes to be added to the notice.
 (For custom styling.)
+* `addModalClass: ''`<br>
+  Additional classes to be added to the notice, only when in modal.
+* `addModelessClass: ''`<br>
+  Additional classes to be added to the notice, only when in modeless.
 * `cornerClass: ''`<br>
   Class to be added to the notice for corner styling.
 * `autoOpen: true`<br>